 I always wanted to visit Rügen, as I remember my father talking about the island.
 He had wonderful memories of the vacations he spent there with his family in the 1920ties, at which time they lived in Berlin.
 I recalled him mentioning the town of Sassnitz, and so we decided to stay there for a few days.

 (A linguistic tidbit: When Germany introduced a spelling revision in the early 90's, the original spelling of the town “Saßnitz” was then changed to “Sassnitz” in 1993.
 This was consistent with changing the “ß” to “ss” after short vowels.
-So, words that used to be spelled daß, naß, muß, Kuß, etc. changed their spelling to dass, nass, muss, Kuss, etc. The “ß” after long vowels in words such as Gruß, saßen, schließen, etc., were kept.)
+So, words that used to be spelled daß, naß, muß, Kuß, etc. changed their spelling to dass, nass, muss, Kuss, etc. The “ß” after long vowels in words such as Gruß, saßen, schließen, etc., was kept.)

 Sassnitz, a town with less than 10,000 inhabitants, lies on the northeast corner of the island at the edge of the Jasmund National Park.
 One of the attractions of the park is the Königsstuhl (king's chair), an over 350 ft high chalk cliff designated as a World Heritage site.